Disney has no age limit. You should definitely ignore anyone who says it does.

 From Toy Story (1995) to Frozen (2015) there are songs featured in the films, which you just have to sing along to.
 Or you simply hear the tune of the song in your head on repeat.
 I for one have my very own Disney album.
 It’s not sad, it’s fun.
 It was one of my favourite birthday presents from my 21st birthday last year.

-Let’s take a look and some memorable ones:
+Let’s take a look at some memorable ones:

 - Toy Story – You’ve Got a Friend in Me